CONTACT IMPROVISATION: practice and perFORMance 2025!

 MEET THE TEAM:

-ANNA VOMACKA (organizer, facilitator) is a dance maker, educator and performer from Brooklyn, NY.
+ANNA VOMACKA (organizer, teacher) is a dance maker, educator and performer from Brooklyn, NY.
 Contact Improvisation has been a steady thread throughout her life.
-As a young dancer, CI was foundational in her dance.
-As an adult, Anna returned to CI in 2017, where she remains engaged with the practice, continuing to explore principles of weight, risk, intimacy, surprise, and listening.
-As a facilitator Anna’s interest lay within the interpersonal dynamics that have the opportunity to awaken and interplay in the dance.
+As a young dancer, CI was foundational in her dance training.
+As an adult, Anna returned to CI in 2017 where she remains engaged with the practice, continuing to explore principles of weight, risk, intimacy, surprise, and listening.
+Anna was part of Ryan Kelly & Brennan Gerard’s Bessie award winning instillation “Timelining”, which premiered at The Kitchen (2014) and later shown at the Guggenheim (2015) and Artists Space (2023).
+Anna has worked with Nami Yamamoto since 2017, performing “Trooper’s Brother” at St. Ann’s Warehouse’s Labapalooza (2019) and World Premiering at Roulette (2022).
+Anna’s most recent choreographic work is a Contact Improvisation short film titled “listening near an edge (https://vimeo.com/721524947)”.
+Her previous works (https://www.annavomacka.com/choreography) include short film “null”, immersive dance event “W A S T E in S P A C E”, and “embrace(d)”.